deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Not now, Cook,” Ray told him.
 “Guys!
 We gotta go now!”

-Conly, Choi, Holly and Garaaf bundled out of the ship.
+Conley, Choi, Holly and Garaaf bundled out of the ship.
 Conley groaned when he looked up the tunnel.
 “You mean there was an exit *that close* and we missed it?”

 “This is not the time to worry about that,” Garaaf said, echoing Ray’s sentiment.
 “They’ll be coming.”